Patrick-Gibbs/SCI30001/README.md

 Dependencies: Python3.9 with Pandas 1.2.4, Biopython  1.79, Numpy 1.19.5.

-Input: run Experiment1 with the following: python3 Experiment1.py syncfile.sync 0 \t argument 1 is the sync file anylised, and argument two is the population targetted in the sync file (counthing from 0 to n-1 in the columns of the sync file).
+Input: run Experiment1 with the following: python3 Experiment1.py syncfile.sync \n 0 \t argument 1 is the sync file anylised, and argument two is the population targetted in the sync file (counthing from 0 to n-1 in the columns of the sync file).